SASSCAL 2.0 research programme

 Duration: 01/08/2022 - 31/07/2025

-In the drought-prone rural areas of Northern Namibia, Botswana and Southern Angola, traditional smallholder farmers are confronted with low crop yields, declining soil fertility, poorly developed marketing chains, over-exploitation of forests and the consequences of climate change.
-According to the regional needs of the African partner countries, the SUSTAIN project focuses on the rehabilitation and sustainable use of degrading ecosystems in smallholder structures through: (A) climate smart conservation agriculture with stress-tolerant legumes and improved nitrogen fixation for increased food security, (B) supported regeneration of legume trees (black locust, acacia, etc.) for sustainable forest use, (C) sustainable use of forest resources, and (D) sustainable use of agricultural land. ) for sustainable forest use, (C) management of green water stored in soil and plants to improve water supply, (D) and restoration of degraded soils, (E) development of plant protein-enriched porridges for school feeding against malnutrition, (F) integrated assessment of the agricultural sector to assess socio-economic and environmental impacts in SADC (Southern African Development Community) countries outside the trial areas.
+According to the regional needs of the African partner countries, the SUSTAIN project focused on the rehabilitation and sustainable use of degrading ecosystems in smallholder structures through: (A) climate smart conservation agriculture with stress-tolerant legumes and improved nitrogen fixation for increased food security, (B) supported regeneration of legume trees (black locust, acacia, etc.) for sustainable forest use, (C) sustainable use of forest resources, and (D) sustainable use of agricultural land (E) for sustainable forest use, (F) management of green water stored in soil and plants to improve water supply, (G) and restoration of degraded soils, (H) development of plant protein-enriched porridges for school feeding against malnutrition as well as (I) integrated assessment of the agricultural sector to assess socio-economic and environmental impacts in SADC (Southern African Development Community) countries outside the trial areas.

 Duration: 01/09/2022 - 31/08/2025